dell-sackett/logger/README.md

 ## Usage
 Using the logger in the most basic way is simple, you just start the task using xTaskCreate, or whichever version is appropriate for your situation.
-An example can be seen below.
+An example can be seen below. ***Note: The vTaskDelay() is NOT OPTIONAL.
+It needs to be at least 2 milliseconds long or you're going to have a bad time.***

 ```
 xTaskCreate(tskLogger,